arnaudrenaud/speccharts/README.md

 # speccharts

-Struggling to read long or nested test suites?

-Based on test files in your source code, `speccharts` generates diagrams that reveal your application specs.
+Based on test files in your source code, generate diagrams that reveal your application specs.

----

 From this spec file: